 Julie Reinhart, Ph.D. holds a doctorate in Instructional Systems Technology from Indiana University at Bloomington.
 Julie is an associate professor in the School of Education and the director of the STEM Education Center.
 Reinhart is interested in using the power of technology to improve knowledge construction as well as information acquisition and communication in a variety of instructional contexts.
 Reinhart is interested in the social embeddedness of technology.
 Julie's current research is on the Second Level Digital Divide.

-Chris Zakrzewski is completing his Ph.D. in Instructional Technology from Texas Tech University.
+Chris Zakrzewski, Ph.D., holds a doctorate in Instructional Technology from Texas Tech University.
 Chris is the director for the Center of Instructional Design and Academic Technology and Media Services.
 Chris’ research in educational technology focuses on the relationship between personal beliefs/epistemological beliefs and the acceptance of innovative technologies.
 He believes that faculty is not a homogeneous group and therefore growth in technology adoption must be fostered one-on-one.